elastic/apm/specs/agents/tracing-instrumentation-messaging.md

 ### Passive vs. active message reception

 Message send/publish events can only be captured as spans if occurring within a traced transaction.

-Message consumption can be divided into two types: passive, where you would implement a listener that is called once a message is available, and active, where the queue/topic is being polled (blocking or non-blocking).
+Message consumption can be divided into two types:

+1. **Passive**: where you would implement a listener that is called once a message is available
+2. **Active**: where the queue/topic is being polled (blocking or non-blocking).

 Passive consumption typically results in a `messaging` transaction and is pretty straightforward to trace - start at entry and end at exit.

-Message polling can be done within a traced transaction, in which case it should result in a messaging span, or it can be the initiating event for a message handling flow.
+Message polling can be done within a traced transaction, in which case it should result in a messaging span, or it can be the initiating event for a message processing flow.
 Capturing polling spans is also mostly straightforward.

-For polling-based transactions, our goal is to capture the message handling flow, which typically *starts after the polling action exits*, returning a message.
-This may be tricky if the handling flow is not implemented within a well defined API.
-Use other agent implementation as reference.
+For polling-based transactions, our goal is to capture the message processing flow, which typically *starts after the polling action exits*, returning a message.
+This may be tricky if the processing flow is not implemented within a well defined API.
+In such cases, it may be reasonable to handle message processing as a separate `process` transaction; Use other agent implementation as reference.

 The agent should not create a transaction based on polling APIs if the polling action did not result with a message (as opposed to polling spans, where we want to capture such as well).